sebcoda/ntnx-escape-game/Ideas.md

  - [] Script to send starting email
  - [] Medals system (if some stages are done in limited time)
  - [] Summary webpage/email to summarize the lab and Nutanix platform features
+ - [] Use Web interface to connect on game

 # Additional content for next release
 - Create file share